matbloch/coding_quickstarter/Web/ReactJS/react.md

 ## React Class Components

-> Component is defined as a class
+> Component is defined as a class.
+Only use class components when you have to store state!

 **Creating a Component**